Antoni Gaudí: Adulthood and professional work

 Gaudí's first projects were the lampposts he designed for the Plaça Reial in Barcelona, the unfinished Girossi newsstands, and the Cooperativa Obrera Mataronense (Workers' Cooperative of Mataró) building.
 He gained wider recognition for his first important commission, the Casa Vicens, and subsequently received more significant proposals.
-At the Paris World's Fair of 1878 Gaudí displayed a showcase he had produced for the glove manufacturer Comella.
+At the Paris World's Fair of 1878, Gaudí displayed a showcase he had produced for the glove manufacturer Comella.
 Its functional and aesthetic modernista design impressed Catalan industrialist Eusebi Güell, who then commissioned some of Gaudí's most outstanding work: the Güell wine cellars, the Güell pavilions, the Palau Güell (Güell palace), the Park Güell (Güell park) and the crypt of the church of the Colònia Güell.
-Gaudí also became a friend of the marquis of Comillas, the father-in-law of Count Güell, for whom he designed "El Capricho" in Comillas.
+Gaudí also became a friend of Antonio López, 1st Marquess of Comillas, Güell's father-in-law, for whom he designed "El Capricho" in Comillas.

 In 1883 Gaudí was put in charge of the recently initiated project to build a Barcelona church called Basílica i Temple Expiatori de la Sagrada Família (Basilica and Expiatory Church of the Holy Family, or Sagrada Família).
 Gaudí completely changed the initial design and imbued it with his own distinctive style.
-From 1915 until his death he devoted himself entirely to this project.
+From 1915 until his death, he devoted himself entirely to this project.
 Given the number of commissions he began receiving, he had to rely on his team to work on multiple projects simultaneously.
 His team consisted of professionals from all fields of construction.
-Several of the architects who worked under him became prominent in the field later on, such as Josep Maria Jujol, Joan Rubió, Cèsar Martinell, Francesc Folguera and Josep Francesc Ràfols.
+Several of the architects who worked under him became prominent in the field later on, such as Josep Maria Jujol, Joan Rubió, Cèsar Martinell, Francesc Folguera, and Josep Francesc Ràfols.
 In 1885, Gaudí moved to rural Sant Feliu de Codines to escape the cholera epidemic that was ravaging Barcelona.
-He lived in Francesc Ullar's house, for whom he designed a dinner table as a sign of his gratitude.
+He lived in Francesc Ullar's house, for whom he designed a dinner table in gratitude.

 The 1888 World Fair was one of the era's major events in Barcelona and represented a key point in the history of the Modernisme movement.
 Leading architects displayed their best works, including Gaudí, who showcased the building he had designed for the Compañía Trasatlántica (Transatlantic Company).
-Consequently, he received a commission to restructure the Saló de Cent of the Barcelona City Council, but this project was ultimately not carried out.
-In the early 1890s Gaudí received two commissions from outside of Catalonia, namely the Episcopal Palace, Astorga, and the Casa Botines in León.
+Consequently, he received a commission to restructure the Saló de Cent of the Barcelona City Council, but this project was not constructed.
+In the early 1890s, Gaudí received two commissions from outside of Catalonia, namely the Episcopal Palace, Astorga, and the Casa Botines in León.
 These works contributed to Gaudí's growing renown across Spain.
 In 1891, he travelled to Málaga and Tangiers to examine the site for a project for the Franciscan Catholic Missions that the 2nd marquis of Comillas had requested him to design.